gochain/docs/public-network/signers/README.md

 If a node cannot keep up with these requirements, they may be immediately voted out.

-If a signer must be removed for other reasons, such as a more reputable company coming online, there will be 60 day notice before being voted out.
-Signers must also give 60 days before voluntarily leaving.
+If a signer must be removed for other reasons, such as a more reputable company coming online, there will be a 30 day grace period before being voted out.
+Signers must also give 30 days notice before voluntarily leaving.

 ## Node Signer Company Requirements